stasdavydov/wikicrowd/README.md

 # wikicrowd
-Light useful wiki engine powered by Ajax, PHP, XML and XSL
+Light useful wiki engine powered by Ajax, PHP, XML and XSL.

 Installation Guide
 1. Copy install.php file to the path where you want to install WikiCrowd.
 For example: /var/www/wiki/install.php